danielneil/Shark-Doc/tutorials/RSI2.md

 ##### 1. Identify the Major Trend using a long-term average

-Connors recommends the 200-day [moving average](https://www.investopedia.com/terms/m/movingaverage.asp).
+Connors recommends the 200-day simple [moving average](https://www.investopedia.com/terms/m/movingaverage.asp) (SMA).

 > The long-term trend is up when a security is above its 200-day SMA and down when a security is below its 200-day SMA.
 Traders should look for BUYING opportunities when above the 200-day SMA and SHORT-selling opportunities when below the 200-day SMA.